Table of Contents

 TCE was initially determined to be toxic to humans in the 1940s.
 For example, scientists and doctors found that TCE exposure through inhalation of vapors causes acute central nervous system (CNS) impairment (the CNS is the brain and spinal cord); it was also associated with cardiac arrythmias, liver dysfunction, chronic kidney impairment, and even kidney failure.

 Scientists began to warn that TCE may cause cancer in the 1970s.
 The scientific evidence that TCE caused cancer grew stronger and stronger over the ensuing decades until it became undeniable with the IARC’s report in 2011.
 Subsequently, the EPA’s 2016 report reiterated the IARC’s findings that TCE caused cancer.
-The continued extensive scientific research on TCE has determined that exposure can cause kidney cancer, liver cancer, non-Hodgkin’s lymphomas, multiple myeloma, bladder cancer, leukemias, aplastic anemia, myelodysplastic syndromes, and Parkinson’s disease.
+The continued extensive scientific research on TCE has determined that exposure can cause kidney cancer, liver cancer, non-Hodgkin’s lymphomas, multiple myeloma, bladder cancer, leukemia, aplastic anemia, myelodysplastic syndromes, and Parkinson’s disease.

 The U.S. Department of Veterans Affairs lists the foregoing serious diseases as “presumptive illnesses” caused by TCE exposure.
 Indeed, Congress recently passed the Camp Lejeune Justice Act authorizing former Marines and their dependents who lived on the base during 1953 – 1987 and developed these “presumptive illnesses” to bring lawsuits against the federal government for monetary damages.